Vital Horse Show Staff Award

 before October 7 of each competition year.

-Vital Staff Support Nomination Form
+Vital Horse Show Staff Nomination Form

 Rick Rollins is the 2014 East Coast recipient of the Vital Staff Award.
 Rick found a job through his friend “Cricket” Boyden at the shows he was working, and soon he was headed for the warm winter of West Palm Beach.
 At 19, it was the first time he’d been away from his native Maryland, but it wasn’t long before his work ethic would earn him shows all over the country.
 It also wasn’t long before that ethic, along with his 6’6” stature and strength would shock course designer Steve Stephens into naming him “Forklift”, a reputation he’s lived up to now for 33 years.